cliquant/minecraft-botter/README.md

-# PixelDown
+# PixelDown - Netty Booter
-Minecraft netty botter.

 __I quit "minecraft botting" and decided to publish my used bot.__